MG Rover Group: Official reports

 The UK Government commissioned reports into the collapse of the company.
 The National Audit Office reported in March 2006 on the financial support provided to the company.
 It commended the DTI's contingency planning in 2004, but questioned whether the loan made in April 2005 achieved value for money.

 In May 2005, the DTI commissioned accountants BDO Stoy Hayward to make a report under section 432 of the Companies Act 1985 on the collapse of the company; this took four years to complete at a cost of £16.3 million.
 In July 2009, the firm issued its report to Secretary of State for Business, Innovation and Skills Peter Mandelson, and it was published on 11 September 2009.
-The report revealed that five executives took £42m in pay and pensions from the troubled firm as it collapsed.
-This was possible as Techtronic, the company that held the 427 million pound loan from BMW and was owned by the Phoenix Four, charged MG Rover interest and therefore made a profit.
+The report revealed that five executives took £42 million in pay and pensions from the troubled firm as it collapsed.
+This was possible as Techtronic, the company that held the £427 million loan from BMW and was owned by the Phoenix Four, charged MG Rover interest and therefore made a profit.
 The report focused its criticism on the Phoenix Four and chief executive Kevin Howe who oversaw its collapse.

-Other findings included evidence of a personal relationship between Nick Stephenson and a consultant who he paid more than £1.6m in the 15-month period up to April 2005.
+Other findings included evidence of a personal relationship between Nick Stephenson and a consultant who he paid more than £1.6 million in the 15-month period up to April 2005.
 Meanwhile, "Evidence Eliminator" software installed by Mr Beale deleted documents which were likely to have been relevant to the investigation.
 The investigators further accused Mr Beale of giving "untruthful" evidence during interviews.

 Conservative business spokesman Kenneth Clarke said it was right the report criticised the Phoenix Four, whose behaviour was "disgraceful".
 Peter Mandelson said the Phoenix group had not shown an "ounce of humility" about the firm's demise and they owed an apology to the firm's employees and creditors.

 The Serious Fraud Office declined to mount an investigation into the matter, but Mandelson instructed lawyers to prepare a case to disqualify the key figures at Phoenix from future company directorships.
 In May 2011, the Phoenix Four were disqualified as acting as company directors for varying lengths of time, totalling 19 years.